CN-TU/CCgen.v2/README.md

 CCgen.v2 has two operation modi: (a) **online**, in which covert channels are generated on-the-fly and transmitted to an aimed destination address, and (b) **offline**, in which covert channels are injected into existing flows of pcap captures.
 It also shows two operation roles: (1) **injector**, which creates and/or injects a covert channel, and (2) **extractor**, which receives and/or discloses a covert channel.

-CCgen.v2 is a new version of CCgen.v1 (Link: https://github.com/CN-TU/py_CCgen) and comes with following improvements and features:
+CCgen.v2 (Link: https://github.com/CN-TU/CCgen.v2) is a new version of CCgen.v1 (Link: https://github.com/CN-TU/py_CCgen) and comes with following improvements and features:

 - Improvements:
     - **No** use of **mapping files** anymore -> replaced by mathematic formula.
     - **No** use of **text-based configurations** -> replaced by GUI with strong validation model.
-    - **Multiple configurations** of covert channel generations are possible due to queueing logic.
-This replaces ```ccgen_wrapper_*.py```.
+    - Included wrapper functionality which replaces ```ccgen_wrapper_*.py```.

 - Features:
     - Implementation of **database** to switch between different techniques and modes.